 4. E-commerce features

-One major difference between WordPress and Shopify is its e-commerce features.
+One major difference between them is their e-commerce features.
 Shopify is a complete dedicated platform for e-commerce businesses.
 All its features and services are aligned to match the needs of users.

-WordPress e-commerce free and paid platforms are not solely dedicated to the e-commerce business.
-It does not have in-built tools for the WordPress e-commerce platform.
-You can install plug-ins and third-party apps to work smoothly with WordPress.
+WordPress free and paid platforms are not solely dedicated to the e-commerce business.
+It does not have in-built tools for its e-commerce platform.
+You can install plug-ins and third-party apps to work smoothly here.

 5. Marketing tools & SEO

 SEO is an important feature of every site as it increases the site’s ranking and visibility.
 Both WordPress and Shopify have strong tools for SEO.
-But the SEO tools of Shopify WordPress differ a little bit.
+But the SEO tools of both platforms differ a little bit.

 Shopify SEO tools focus on customers while WordPress is most suitable for blogs.

 Market blogging is often underrated but it is the best way to generate inbound leads.
 Good Blogs can generate views and create successful inbound marketing for your website.

 WordPress is the strongest and world’s most popular tool for blogging.
 It also has blogging tools but WordPress easily outruns it.